 Third Street Promenade

 The Third Street Promenade is another area that never actually shuts down.
 Most stores are open until 9pm with restaurants serving food until 10pm.
 Want to keep the party going?
-Perhaps take in a flick at Arclight Cinemas.
-Movies start as late as 10pm.
-Or, you can stop into Barney’s Beanery and order burgers and beers all the way until 2am.
+You can stop into Barney’s Beanery and order burgers and beers all the way until 2am.